Cybersecurity Evolves to Global Security

 Building a global coalition on cybercrime

 In her closing remarks at ACFCS FinCrime Virtual Conference, Ms. House reinforced how essential it is to work with partners to share best practices, as well as data, in order to stop cybercrime and ransomware.
 Global organizations need to cooperate with each other on sanctions and prosecutions to combat illicit activities.
 Towards this end, the US National Security Council is working to build a global coalition to combat and prevent cybercrime.
-One of the goals is to hold countries like Russia and China accountable for the roll in cyberattacks and the Microsoft Exchange Server violations.
+One of the goals is to hold countries like Russia and China accountable for the roll in cyberattacks and the Microsoft A business that allows customers to trade cryptocurrencies o...
+More Server violations.

 There have been many published advisories about the benefits of spotting activities.
 Ms. House recommends that financial institutions and governments stay up to date on the most recent recommendations and regulations, as well as comply with existing regulations like the Safe Harbor Act (314b) & the US Cyber Information Sharing Act.